tessalt/coffeescriptbook/book.md

 bg.animate
   properties:
     blur: 15
-    opacity: .6
+    opacity: 0.6
 ```

-The `blur` property is set in pixels, so you can copy it right out of Photoshop or Sketch.
+The `blur` property is set in pixels, so you can copy it right out of the Gaussian blur in Photoshop or Sketch.

 Let's speed up the animation and add an Apple-style springy curve: